Analysts say Apple would benefit by developing a crypto exchange out of its Apple Wallet.

 While Apple’s biggest cryptocurrency opportunity would be in building an exchange, it could also consider adding Bitcoin or another digital currency to its balance sheet, RBC wrote.
 “This would send even more users to ‘Apple Exchange,'” Steves said, and would likely further boost Bitcoin prices.

-If you’re looking to buy Bitcoin in Canada, sign up here for ShakePay and get $30 free to trade.
+If you’re looking to buy Bitcoin and more in Canada, sign up here for Newton and get $25 free after your first investment over $100.